 - the ability to save and find files on your computer’s directories

-For more computer tips, see the HelpDesk’s best practices page.
+For more tips, see our computer best practices page.

 10. Use the World Campus Resources Available to You